secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 * Starter/ Bronze SKUs will no longer be selectable for new subscription quotes.
 * Starter/ Bronze new subscription deals quoted before 2021-01-26 will be honoured and booked through and until the Quote Expiration Date, provided that they have received CRO approval.
 * Starter/ Bronze SKUs will still be selectable for amendment and renewal quotes.
 Existing Starter/Bronze subscriptions can be amended to add users at the current list price, or renewed for one year at the current list price, until 2022-01-26.
-Any discounts applied to Starter/Bronze Add-Ons or Renewals will be subject to the [standard discount approval matrix](https://docs.google.com/document/d/1-CH-uH_zr0qaVaV1QbmVZ1rF669DsaUeq9w-q1QiKPE/edit?ts=5d6ea430#).
+Any discounts applied to Starter/Bronze Add-Ons or Renewals will be subject to the [standard discount approval matrix](https://docs.google.com/document/d/1-CH-uH_zr0qaVaV1QbmVZ1rF669DsaUeq9w-q1QiKPE/edit?ts=5d6ea430#) and [Starter/Bronze EoA upgrade offer](https://docs.google.com/document/d/19T-ysFuEFWIlAv7Z9o1Q6-kVU9HKFb_nzGZ1uumpMLA/edit) .

 **Silver/Premium + Gold/Ultimate Legacy SKU Quoting Guide**